Wally: Batched Private Nearest Neighbor Search at Scale

-\paragraph{Experimental setup.} We ran server-side computations on an Intel Xeon w3-2423 instance with 32GB of RAM and 6 cores.
+We demonstrate \name's concrete performance and compare it with baselines.
+We ran server-side computations on a 6-core Intel Xeon w3-2423 with 32GB of RAM.

-\paragraph{Metrics} To compare the performance, we use following metrics \begin{itemize} \item Queries per second (QPS): this metric reflects how many queries the server can process in a second for fixed infrastructure.
-We assume that the server has at least 10,000 cores.
-We measure the latency for a single query on a single core and divide the total number of cores by that number. \item Bandwidth: We calculate the size of the client query and the server response for each query. \item Accuracy: To evaluate the accuracy of our search results, we used the Mean Reciprocal Rank (MRR@100) metric, a standard measure for assessing the quality of search results.
+We measure performance via the following metrics.
+All metrics account for the overhead of fake queries: we amortize the expected number of fake queries over each real query.
+For example, if a client makes 1 real query and 2 fake queries, all three contribute to the reported communication and server computation per query. \begin{itemize} \item Queries per second (QPS): We measure latency for a single query on a single core and compute QPS as 10,000 divided by that latency, assuming a server with 10,000 cores.
+This extrapolation is valid because each query is processed independently with no inter-query synchronization.
+Since QPS scales linearly with core count for all schemes, relative comparisons are independent of this choice.
+Any shared-resource effects such as memory bandwidth contention apply equally across schemes. \item Bandwidth: We calculate the size of the client query and the server response for each query. \item Accuracy: To evaluate the accuracy of our search results, we used the Mean Reciprocal Rank (MRR@100) metric, a standard measure for assessing the quality of search results.
 Given a query $q$ and a ground truth index $i$ such that $DB[i]$ is the most relevant entry, we merge all scores (along with entry indices) obtained from probing $\Delta$ clusters, sort them, and retain the first 100 scores.
-If the list contains $i$ at the j-th rank (where $j \leq 100$), the reciprocal rank score is calculated as $1/j$.
+If the list contains $i$ at the $j$-th rank (where $j \leq 100$), the reciprocal rank score is calculated as $1/j$.
 In the absence of $i$ in the list, MRR@100 is set to 0. \end{itemize}